-If this information makes going to college seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make the amount you do have to pay for college more manageable until after graduation.
+If this makes attending the college of your dreams feel scary, remember, the total cost of tuition isn't the final cost for attending college.
+Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make theactual cost of attending college more manageable until you're done with college.

-Choosing an insitution where you are eligible for the reduced tuition offered to state residentscan drastically reduce the cost of tuition, as well as loans and interest owed.
-Be sure to confirm your state's eligibility criteria for as an in-state resident.
-Each state has different requirements to qualify as in-state resident.
+Choosing a college where you are eligible for in-state tuition can save students a lot of money on the cost of tuition, as well as loans and interest owed.
+Be sure to check your state's requirements for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be additional requirements too, depending on the state you and your parents currently live in.
+There may be other criteria as well, depending on the state you and your parents currently live in.

 Ohio University Lancaster has the same tuition for international students as for those from out of state.

-Ohio University Lancaster does not provide on-campus housing for students, so there is no cost for housing, however you should take into account other housing costs when looking at the actual cost of various colleges.
+Ohio University Lancaster does not provide on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when estimating the cost of various colleges.

-The total cost of transportation in college can really vary.
-Will you take a subway, car or an airplane to get to school?.
+The cost of getting around in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
-Do you own a car, or will you need to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your transportation budget.
+Do you own a car, or are you planning to use public transportation?
+All of these questions can make a big difference in your estimated cost of transportation.
 At Ohio University Lancaster, freshman are allowed to park on campus.

-A school's location can also have a big effect on the amount you'll have to spend just to get around.
+Where are a college is located can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in an urban area is often costly, but cities may offer more buses, trains and low-cost flight options to actually get to school.
-Ohio University-Lancasteris in a small town setting in Ohio, not far from Columbus.
+On the flip side, getting around in an urban area is usually pricey, but cities may offer more trains, busses or low-cost flight options to actually get to school.
+Ohio University-Lancasteris in a small town setting in Ohio, near Columbus.